Castra of Călugăreni

-The castra of Călugăreni was a fort in the Roman province of Dacia.
-The fort was erected in the 2nd century AD.
+The Castra of Călugăreni was a fort in the Roman province of Dacia located on the north-western periphery of the modern village of Călugăreni, Romania.
+The fort was built in the 2nd century AD and abandoned in the 3rd century.
 Archaeological research also proved the existence of a nearby canabae.
-Abandoned in the 3rd century, the ruins of the fort are located in Călugăreni, Romania.

 Location

-The fort is situated on the north-western periphery of the modern village Călugăreni, on the southern bank of the river Niraj at an altitude of around 445 m above sea level.
-In ancient times it was located in the province Dacia Superior on the eastern limes road between the forts of Brâncovenești in the north and Sărățeni in the southeast.
+The fort is situated on the southern bank of the river Niraj at an altitude of around 445 m above sea level.
+In Roman times it was located in the province Dacia Superior on the eastern limes road between the forts of Brâncovenești in the north and Sărățeni in the southeast.
 Using a chain of watchtowers and exploiting the natural barriers of the mountains near Gurghiu and Carpathian Mountains of Târnava Mică, its garrison had the task of securing the upper Niraj's valley and the valley of Săcădat, through which traffic routes used since pre-Roman times led to the Barbaricum.